xposm/Hoop-Predict/README.md

 The project aggregates metrics from two primary sources:
 - **Kenpom**: Comprehensive basketball analytics platform
 - **Massey Ratings**: Collection of various ranking systems
+- **Kaggle Dataset**: Calculated ELO rating for each team in each season from the dataset.

 ### Data Standardization Challenges